Intersec/selectic/doc/methods.md

 if `open` is not set, it toggles the current state.

 It returns the final state.
-Keep in mind that the state can be changed immediatley afterward by automatic settings (like [autoDisabled](params.md#autoDisabled)).
+Keep in mind that the state can be changed immediately afterward by automatic settings (like [autoDisabled](params.md#autoDisabled)).